 The Network Information Center (NIC) was created in the early 1970's to manage the information resources of ARPANET.
 The NIC managed a master list of hostnames for ARPANET in the 1970's, and would later (1980's) become the primary naming authority for top level domains within the Domain Name System (DNS).
-The Network Information Center (NIC) was in operation from the early 1970's to the late 1980's, and was primarily managed by Elizabeth J. "Jake" Feinler (1974-1989).
+The Network Information Center (NIC) was in operation from the early 1970's until the late 1980's, and was primarily managed by Elizabeth J. "Jake" Feinler (1974-1989).
 The NIC was created in 1974, and was originally located at Doug Engelbart's Augmentation Research Center (ARC).
 Doug Engelbart had recruited Elizabeth Feinler in 1972 to manage the resource space of ARPANET.

 The Network Information Center (NIC) became the first 'authority' of ARPANET, managing it's namespace, and was located at the Augmentation Research Center (SRI).
 The Augmentation Research Center was a research laboratory located at the Stanford Research Institute, and was founded by pioneering electronics genius Douglas Carl Engelbart.
 The Stanford Research Institute was located in Menlo Park, California, United States of America.
 The early NIC manually managed a master list of hosts that was updated on a daily basis.
 The problem with this system was that each host computer had to manually download and install the HOSTS.TXT file onto their system.
 This manual process was time consuming, and it became difficult for network managers to keep the HOSTS.TXT file up-to-date as more and more nodes were connected to ARPANET.
-Eventually, the Domain Name System (DNS) was created (1984) to solve this issue, and the DNS became a central location for storing Internet names and resolving naming issues.
-Postel had joined the Information Sciences Institute (ISI) in 1977, and, alongside Reynolds, created IANA.
-Postel inspired the creation of the Domain Name System (DNS), and administrated it through his leadership of IANA.
+Eventually, the Domain Name System (DNS) was created (1983-85) to solve this issue: the DNS created namespace, converted domain names into resource addresses (IP) and resolved naming issues.
+Jon Postel had joined the Information Sciences Institute (ISI) in 1977, and, alongside Reynolds, created IANA; it was Postel who inspired the creation of the Domain Name System (DNS), and administrated it's root zone through his leadership of IANA.
 It was decided that the NIC would administer the top level domains of the DNS, alongside other duties, like managing a root nameserver for the root zone file distributed by IANA.